 And one more sling rule: Never carry your baby in a sling when you’re handling very hot food or liquids.

 Swings: What about sleeping in the swing?
 Most swings are not safe because they keep a baby on an incline, which can cause their head to slump forward and restrict breathing.
 While SNOO is a bed, it can also be used as a swing, and a safe one for your infant to sleep in because it is entirely flat.
 Its calming motion lulls babies to sleep faster and keeps them asleep longer.

 Final Thoughts: What Should a Newborn Sleep in?

 While you have several options for where your baby can sleep, not all of them are safe, so keep this in mind as you choose what's best for your family.
-If you’d like to learn more about SNOO, and why it’s the best and safest option for your baby to sleep in, then click here to discover all of the features of the smart bassinet.
+If you’d like to learn more about SNOO, and why it’s the best option for your baby to sleep in, then click here to discover all of the features of the smart bassinet.